 The next step is to wait.
 According to Google, "Once you submit your URL, you might need to wait some time for Google to process your request as well as crawl and index the page.
 Also, understand that we can't guarantee that Google will index all your changes as Google relies on a complex algorithm to update indexed materials."

 When verifying your site with Google Search Console, you'll see a message showing that parts of your URL are restricted by robots.txt.
 This is completely normal.
 We ask Google not to crawl these pages because they’re for internal use only or display duplicate content that can count against a site's SEO.

 To learn more, visit Google Search Console robots.txt crawl errors.

-Note: Google Search Console is an advanced third-party service, and Squarespace is unable to offer additional assistance.
+Note: Google Search Console is an advanced third-party service.
+Squarespace can support you in completing this verification process, but is unable to offer general help on using Google Search Console.
 For more help, visit Google's documentation.